 - assist promising and deserving students of color, and

-- provide financial support for the selected students to participate, learn, and perform in the 12th annual Sō Percussion Summer Institute 2021 held at Princeton University.
+- provide financial support for the selected students to participate, learn, and perform in the 13th annual Sō Percussion Summer Institute 2022.

 In order to be eligible for the BIPOC scholarship fund, applicants must identity as BIPOC on the scholarship application form.